hyosung11/Launch-School/Courses/JS109/questions.md

 console.log(greeting);
 ```

 On line 10, the `console.log(greeting)` method will log `["Hello"]` because 1) the global variable `greeting` is not reassigned within the body of the function `test`, and 2) the object that the variable `greeting` points to is not mutated within the function `test`.
 On line 1, the global variable `greeting` is declared and assigned to reference the array `["Hello"]`.
-On line 9, the function `test` is called with the passed in argument `greeting`.
+On line 9, the function `test` is called with the argument `greeting`.
 At this point, both the global variable `greeting` and the parameter `arr` reference the same array.
 On line 4, `arr` is reassigned to the new array `["ByeBye"]`.
 Therefore, parameter `arr` and the object `greeting` variable no longer reference the same place in computer memory.
 Thus, the object variable `greeting` is no longer mutable because `arr` now references a different object.

 ## 2. Example from Study Guide